Yahoo奇摩字典 網頁搜尋

 • people in general the rest, as they say, is history

-• informal people in authority regarded collectively they cut my water off
+• informal a group of people in authority regarded collectively they cut my water off

-• 2. used to refer to a person of unspecified gender ask a friend if they could help
+• 2. used to refer to a person of unspecified gender ask someone if they could help

 • pron.